How to Set Up a Merchant Account for Credit Cards

 Some companies consider different or third-party payment processors to cover online and purchases by cards.
 These transactions can be covered separately by multiple providers that process payments, and it may save you some money along the way.

 How come?
 Well, some companies may offer more benefits for specific types of transactions, businesses, or accounts.
-You can try another processor if you find one with affordable monthly gateway and statement fees, but its process fees are off the charts.
+You can try another processor if you find one with affordable monthly gateway and statement fees, but its processing fees are off the charts.

 Set Up an Adequate Business Structure for Your Company